Why would we be given dreams

 Suddenly there was a great noise and the coloured thing shook; quivering like mad.
 Frightened Lorin was determined not to faint again.
 This was the time of its life, it was moving and not just to the other side of the creek.
 Looking outside the openings it saw the trees running past, slowly initially but then faster and faster.
 “Where are they all going?”
 Lorin wondered.

 Then all the trees had run away.
 The mountains in the distance were moving too but much slower.
-Everything that Lorin thought, was told and believed, including itself, that it could not move was moving suddenly.
+Everything that Lorin was told and believed, that it could not move was moving now, including itself.
 What was going on?

 After the small human being had been walking around inside another opening occurred in front of it; it stepped through it and there was a grassy area.
 This time there were shrubs of all sorts and trees Lorin had not seen before.
 Where there was no grass, the small human being set Lorin on the ground who vaguely noticed there were many other flowers.

 The small human being dug a hole with its paws and placed Lorin into it.
-Then it compressed the soil and then it caused a little rain.
-They could be rather clever those humans if they only would be more careful about where they stepped.
+Then it compressed the soil, and then it caused a little rain.
+They could be rather skilful, those humans, if they only would be more careful about where they stepped.

-The soil tasted different to that on the glade, quite strong and somewhat agitating.
+The soil tasted different to that on the glade, quite intense and somewhat agitating.
 Lorin absorbed a few deep intakes and dozed off from exhaustion.

-How much time had passed it did not know but there were softly spoken voices around, which seized immediately, once Lorin stretched several of its petals.
+How much time had passed it did not know, but there were softly spoken voices around, which seized immediately, once Lorin stretched several of its petals.
 Looking around it saw that all the flowers around gazed and waited silently for the newcomer to get used to their presence.
-Some of them were quite tall with big strong coloured blossoms.
+Some of them were quite tall with big brightly coloured blossoms.

 Lorin had not known of flowers growing that tall and others casting out such strong fragrances.
-Others were smaller but as far as it could see there was none as small as it.
-It was stunned.
+Others were smaller but as far as it could see there was none as little as it.
+It was dazed.

-Luckily enough there was a small flower nearby and after a gentle harrumph, it spoke.
+Luckily enough there was a small flower nearby, and after a gentle harrumph, it spoke.
 “Excuse me, please; my name is Primrose, what is yours?”
-Lorin was taken aback momentarily for this flower’s somewhat stifled voice but tried not to show it and after some hesitation, it replied timidly: “Lorin.”
+Lorin was taken aback momentarily by this flower’s somewhat stifled voice but tried not to show it, and after some hesitation, it replied timidly: “Lorin.”
 “Sorry, what was that?”
 “Lorin.”

 There was another strange voice but different, coming from a tall skinny flower with curly leaves and pointy petals mumbled: “Your family name is Asteraceae, but you would not know that.
 Your common name is Snow daisy, I guess, you don’t know that either?”